CheetahDoesStuff/Raytracer/README.md

 ```

 ## Usage
 Now by default this will render a basic cornell box, which can easily be changed, kinda.
-So im main.rs on line 21, you will find this:
+So in main.rs on line 21, you will find this:
 ```rs
     let (world, camera) = raytracer::scenes::cornell::scene();
 ```